Making Reading Fun for Reluctant Readers

 The Long Game

 But every positive reading experience builds.
-Every time they associate reading with pleasure instead of pressure, you're making progress.
+Every time they associate reading with pleasure instead of pressure, you are making progress.

-One day, you'll notice they're reaching for books on their own.
+One day, you will notice they are reaching for books on their own.
 And that moment makes all the patience worth it.

 Make reading irresistible with personalized stories from StoryBee.
-When your child is the hero, they can't wait to read what happens next.
+When your child is the hero, they cannot wait to read what happens next.